-We thought it was impossible to find a winery producing high quality Pinot Noirs located in the hills of Howell Mountain until we visited W.H.
+We thought it was impossible to find a Howell Mountain based winery producing high quality Pinot Noirs until we visited W.H.
 Smith.
-Of course this isn’t Pinot country and they don’t grow these grapes here, rather all their Pinots are sourced from premium vineyards located along the Sonoma Coast region in Sonoma County.
-We tried a bunch of these Pinot’s while still in barrel.
-Our favorite is the Pinot Noir produced from the Hellenthal Vineyard which is located at about 1800 feet.
+Of course this isn’t Pinot Noir country and they don’t grow these grapes here, rather all their Pinot Noirs are sourced from premium vineyards located along the Sonoma Coast region in Sonoma County.
+During our visit with Bill, we tried numerous Pinot Noir wines while still in barrel.
+Our favorite is the Pinot Noir produced from the Hellenthal Vineyard – located at about 1800 feet.
 This is a very dark wine with earthy notes on the bouquet followed by vibrant cherry and raspberry flavors.
 A number of area wineries have discovered this vineyard and source fruit from it.
 The vineyard site is only 5 miles from the Pacific Ocean so it receives a fair amount of wind and fog, which are perfect growing conditions for this varietal.

-The class is taught by one of the owners, T’Anne (by appointment only) Friday-Sundays in the mornings.
+Wine enthusiasts looking to further their education should inquire about “Wine Sensory Experience”, a 1 hour course filled with very educational sensory exercises about wine.
+The class is taught by Bill and Joan’s daughter, T’Anne (by appointment only) Friday-Sundays in the mornings.
 She has over 30 years experience in the industry and during this course provides information about how to recognize wine aromas, wine profiles and soil characteristics and how they affect wine.
 At the end of the class you will taste all wines offered in the tasting room as well as cheese and light appetizers.
 This course is always held in the mornings before their general tasting room is open and as a result the course is entirely private.